panoplyio/panoply-python-sdk/README.md

 The `DataSource` base class exposes the following methods:

-###### __init__(self, source, options, events)
+###### __init__(self, source, options)

 Constructor.
-Receives a dictionary with the data `source` parameters (see below), a dictionary with any additional `options` and a dictionary with `events` subscriptions.
+Receives a dictionary with the data `source` parameters (see below) and a dictionary with any additional `options`.
 Generally, it's safe to disregard the options, however it may be used for performance optimizations, as it contains hints about incremental keys, excluded fields, etc. It may also contain additional parameters that can't be transferred with the source (e.g. secret keys)
-The `events` parameter signs event handlers for this data source.
-It is a dictionary with its keys being the event type (or '*' for all), and its values being a list of callables to call when the event is triggered.

 `source` and `options` are available as attributes from within the class instance.